 No surface sits in isolation in the bathroom, so think about how the various elements connect.

-This room has a clever mix of two dark floor tiles, one with a wood effect and one plain, and the change in texture separates the bathing zone from the shower.
+This clever bathroom idea uses a mix of two dark floor tiles, one with a wood effect and one plain, and the change in texture separates the bathing zone from the shower.
 It is a subtle effect but one that feels very considered, picking up on the timber of the vanity and window frames.